30

 +-----------------+

-An authorized key can look like this:
+After completing the above procedure, your authorized key will look like this:

 Ecdsa-sha2-nistp256 AAAAE2 VjZHNhLXN0YTtbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBN+ Mh3U / 3We4VYtV 1QmWUFIz FLTUeegl1Ao5 / QGtCRGAZn8bxX9KlCrrWISIjSYAwCajIEGSPEZwPNMBoK8XD8Q = ylo@klar

-An identity key can look like this:
+Finally, your identity key will look like this:

 -----BEGIN EC PRIVATE KEY-----